Dream1iner/df_player_mini_micropython/README.md

 # dfplayer mini + micropython
-simple example code to play .mp3 continuously on df player and pi pico.
+simple code to play .mp3 continuously on df player and pi pico.

 Player will go through all folders and all mp3 files on SD card.